pkp/pkp-docs/learning-ojs/en/journal-setup.md

 OJS is multilingual, which means that the interface, emails, and published content can be available in multiple languages on a single site or journal.
 When you install OJS, you can select one or more languages for your site.

-Under Website Settings > Languages you can see a list of languages or locales installed on your site and configure how the languages are used.
+Under Website Settings > Languages you can see a list of languages or locales installed on your site and configure how the languages are used in your journal.
 Additional languages can be installed on your site by an Administrator – see [Chapter 4](https://docs.pkp.sfu.ca/learning-ojs/en/site-administration) for details.

 ![](./assets/learning-ojs3.1-jm-settings-web-lang.PNG)

-**Primary Locale**: One language must be set as the primary locale, which means it is the language that it appears in by default
+**Primary Locale**: One language must be set as the primary locale, which means the language the journal appears in by default

-**UI**: If you want the site’s interface to be available in other languages, select them here
+**UI**: If you want the journal’s interface to be available in other languages, select them here

 **Submission**: If you want authors to be able to make submissions in other languages, select them here